High-Level Expert Group Meeting

 (2) Do unto others as you want others to do unto you.
 This Rule is part of every great religious tradition.

 15. On the basis of these two principles there are four irrevocable commitments on which all religions agree and which we fully support:

 - a commitment to a culture of non-violence and respect for life,

 - a commitment to a culture of solidarity and a just economic order,

 - a commitment to a culture of tolerance and a life of truthfulness,

-- a commitment to a culture of equal rights and partnership between men
+- a commitment to a culture of equal rights and partnership between men and women.

 16. Cognizant of the different approaches of religions towards family planning policies and methods, it was agreed that present population trends make the pursuit of effective family planning inevitable.
 The positive experience of several countries and religions should be shared and scientific research into family planning should be accelerated.